MicrosoftDocs/learn/learn-pr/advocates/create-java-webapp-to-app-service-linux/includes/5-exercise-create-primefaces-app.md

 ### Run in local Tomcat environment

-This is optional excercise.
-If you already installed the Apache Tomcat in your local environment.
-You will be able to This is optional excercise.
-If you already installed the Apache Tomcat in your local environment.
-You will be able to proceed to the following step.
-If you don't have the local environment, please proceed to the Next section.
+This step is optional if you have installed Tomcat in your local environment.
+If you don't have the local environment, continue to the Next section.

 #### Copy the artifact to the Deployment Directory on Tomcat